nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 an optional custom permissions policy.
 If such custom a policy is implemented, the FA2 contract SHOULD expose it using permissions descriptor `custom` field by giving it a `tag` that would be available to other parties which are aware of such custom extension.
-Some some custom permission MAY require a config API (like [`update_operators`](#update_operators) entry point of the FA2 to configure `operator_transfer_policy`).
+Some custom permission MAY require a config API (like [`update_operators`](#update_operators) entry point of the FA2 to configure `operator_transfer_policy`).
 Config entry points may be implemented either within the FA2 token contract itself (then the returned address SHALL be `SELF`), or in